 Born the third child of Edward Partridge and Lydia Clisbee Partridge on February 28, 1824, in Painesville, Ohio, Emily Partridge has one of the best documented of all of Joseph Smith’s plural marriages.

-In late 1830, missionary Parley P. Pratt visited the Partridges, then living in Kirtland, Ohio, and baptized them as some of the newest members of the church.
-On February 4, 1831, Edward was called to be the first bishop in the church.
-The Partridges migrated to Missouri and endured the hardships of the first LDS settlers there.
+In late 1830, missionary Parley P. Pratt visited the Partridges, then living in Kirtland, Ohio, and baptized them as some of the newest members of the Church.
+On February 4, 1831, Edward was called to be the first bishop in the Church.
+The Partridges migrated to Missouri and endured the hardships of the first Church members to settle there.
 Moving to Nauvoo in January 1839, they stayed in a tent until a log cabin could be built.
 Unfortunately, Edward unexpectedly died on May 27, 1840, leaving the family fatherless.